top of page

 • Social media exposure: Early exposure to social media may impact self-esteem and social skills.

-• Parental modeling: Children often imitate parents’ technology habits.
+• Parental modeling: Children often imitate our technology habits.

-Parents who set clear boundaries around technology use and engage in shared activities with their children help foster healthier development.
+We can set clear boundaries around technology use and engage in shared activities with our children to foster healthier development.
 For example, reading together or playing educational games can strengthen bonds and support learning.

 Emotional Support and Communication

 Modern parenting often emphasizes emotional intelligence and open communication.
-Children benefit when parents:
+Our children benefit when we:

 This approach helps children develop resilience and strong interpersonal skills.
 For instance, a child who feels heard during conflicts is more likely to manage frustration constructively.